justinmahar/netlify-domain-redirector/README.md

 ## Disclaimer

-This project is not affiliated with [Netlify, Inc](https://netlify.com/) in any way.
+This project is not affiliated with [Netlify](https://netlify.com/) in any way.
 It is an unofficial solution made for/by the development community.

 Be sure to read the project license for additional terms and conditions.